bioinformatics-core-shared-training/SingleCell_RNASeq_May24/README.md

-# Single Cell RNASeq January 2024
+# Single Cell RNASeq May 2024

-Introduction to scRNA-seq analysis, January 2024.
+Introduction to scRNA-seq analysis, May 2024.

 ## Updating Materials